Red Ensign: England (pre-1707)

+The Royal Navy introduced squadron colours during the reign of Elizabeth I (1558-1603) to subdivide the English fleet into three squadrons.
+There were three classes of admirals, differentiated by the colours of their flags.
+They were, in order of precedence, the Admiral of the Red Squadron, the Admiral of the White Squadron, and the Admiral of the Blue Squadron.
+These were abolished as promotional ranks with the reorganisation of the Royal Navy in 1864.

-Prior to the reorganisation of the Royal Navy in 1864, the plain red ensign had been the ensign of one of three squadrons of the Royal Navy, the Red Squadron, as early as 1558.
-By 1620, the plain red ensign started to appear with the Cross of St George in the upper-left canton.
+Prior to the reorganisation of the Royal Navy in 1864, the plain Red Ensign had been the ensign of one of three squadrons of the Royal Navy, the Red Squadron, as early as 1558.
+By 1620, the plain Red Ensign started to appear with the Cross of St George in the upper-left canton.

-The Colony of Massachusetts used the red ensign from its founding; after a sermon by Roger Williams in 1636, equating crosses with the papacy, Governor Endicott ordered the St George cross removed from the flag.
+The Colony of Massachusetts used the Red Ensign from its founding; after a sermon by Roger Williams in 1636, equating crosses with the papacy, Governor Endicott ordered the St George Cross removed from the flag.
 The Great and General Court of the colony found that Endicott had "exceeded the lymits of his calling", and yet left the flag without its cross for a number of decades afterward.

 In 1674, a Royal Proclamation of King Charles II (1630–1685, reigned 1660–1685) confirmed that the Red Ensign was the appropriate flag to be worn by English merchant ships.
 The wording of the 1674 proclamation indicates that the flag was customarily being used by English merchantmen before that date.
 At this time, the ensign displayed the Cross of St George in the canton.
 This changed in 1864, when an order in council provided that the Red Ensign was allocated to merchantmen.